How an LED Light Bulb Works

 Slow Failure: While many bulbs burn out in a flash, LEDs slowly fade, giving you extra time to find a new bulb.

-All in all, LED bulbs are some of the most efficient lighting solutions available today and these designs are only growing more versatile and affordable.
+LED bulbs are some of the most efficient lighting solutions available today and these designs are only growing more versatile and affordable.

 Call 800-782-1967 to speak with one of our friendly, professional Lighting & Home Decor Consultants or visit a Lamps Plus location near you.
 Whether via phone or in person, we’re happy to assist you in choosing the right light bulb.